PhileCMS/phileInlineImage/README.md

 Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 ```

 This is what will be output.
-You can see that `icon.png` was wrapped with some HTML:
+You can see that `icon.png` was wrapped with some HTML and the container of the second `icon.png` was given a class:

 ```html
 <h2>This is a Sub Page</h2>